itsnamgyu/TIW/README.md

 # today-i-woke
+Wake up early, change your life.

-When I went to bed and when I woke up!
+Keep track of when you went to bed and when you woke up to be more mindful of your daily routine.

-## Motivation
+## Spread The Word

-To be more mindful of my daily routine.

-## Change Lives

 If you want to spread TIW and change lives, please ★ Star this repo and start your own TIW!